How to let someone down easy instead of ghosting

 Breaking it off with someone (clearly, sincerely and honestly) doesn’t suddenly make you a bad, “hurtful” person.
 Doing what’s right doesn’t mean doing what’s easy [on you].
 So instead of toying with someone’s heartstrings through “pretty” words, hoping they eventually “get the hint”, or completely going “ghost” in order to avoid facing the emotional [consequential] aftermath, here are several ways you can let them down authentically and genuinely “easy”.

-How to let them down easy instead of ghosting
+How to let someone down easy instead of ghosting

 Focus more on respect than self-preservation